LizChudleigh/EpigeneticsBash/EpigeneticsBash.md

 mkdir data/bed.files
 mkdir data/bigBed.files
 ```
 #4.2)Retrieve from a newly generated metadata file ATAC-seq peaks (bigBed narrow, pseudoreplicated peaks, assembly GRCh38) for stomach and sigmoid_colon for the same donor used in the previous sections.
-Hint: have a look at what we did here.
 Make sure your md5sum values coincide with the ones provided by ENCODE.

-Calling the code download.metadata.sh from inside the bin folder
+Calling the code download.metadata.sh from inside the bin folder the metadata for ATAC-Seq for Sigmoid Colon and Stomach for ENCDO451RUA
 ```bash
 ../bin/download.metadata.sh "https://www.encodeproject.org/metadata/?replicates.library.biosample.donor.uuid=d370683e-81e7-473f-8475-7716d027849b&status=released&status=submitted&status=in+progress&assay_title=ATAC-seq&biosample_ontology.term_name=sigmoid+colon&biosample_ontology.term_name=stomach&type=Experiment"
 ```

-Getting the data on bigBed_narrowPeak and pseudoreplicated_peak data for humans in the GRCH38 assembly
+Getting the data on bigBed_narrowPeak and pseudoreplicated_peak data for humans in the GRCH38 assembly from the ATAC-Seq for Sigmoid Colon and Stomach for ENCDO451RUA
 ```bash
 grep -F "bigBed_narrowPeak" metadata.tsv |\
 grep -F "pseudoreplicated_peaks" |\